dotnet/csharpstandard/standard/classes.md

 An *indexer_body* may either consist of an accessor body ([§15.7.1](classes.md#1571-general)) or an expression body ([§15.6.1](classes.md#1561-general)).
 In an accessor body, *accessor_declarations*, which shall be enclosed in "`{`" and "`}`" tokens, declare the accessors ([§15.7.3](classes.md#1573-accessors)) of the indexer.
 The accessors specify the executable statements associated with reading and writing indexer elements.

-An expression body consisting of "`=>`" followed by an expression `E` and a semicolon is exactly equivalent to the statement body `{ get { return E; } }`, and can therefore only be used to specify getter-only indexers where the result of the getter is given by a single expression.
+An expression body consisting of "`=>`" followed by an expression `E` and a semicolon is exactly equivalent to the block body `{ get { return E; } }`, and can therefore only be used to specify getter-only indexers where the result of the getter is given by a single expression.

 Even though the syntax for accessing an indexer element is the same as that for an array element, an indexer element is not classified as a variable.
 Thus, it is not possible to pass an indexer element as a `ref` or `out` argument.